onflow/flow/agendas/2024/sprint-kickoff/2024-11-15-Flow-Sprint-Kickoff.md

 **Done last sprint**
 * Update Hyperlane validators to latest version and confirmed path to launch
-* Diagnosed rate limit issue that was blocking Snag when using Flow EVM
+* Diagnosed rate limit issue that was blocking Snag when using Flow EVM via Thirdweb

 **This sprint**
 * Finalize multi-sign approach for Hyperlane and launch cbBTC bridge